Philip V of Spain: Death

-Philip experienced bouts of manic depression and increasingly fell victim to a deep melancholia.
-His second wife, Elizabeth Farnese, completely dominated her passive husband.
-She bore him further sons, including another successor, Charles III of Spain.
+In the last decade of his reign, Philip experienced bouts of manic depression and increasingly fell victim to a deep melancholia.
+During this period his second wife, Elizabeth Farnese, seems to have dedicated herself exclusively to caring for his health.
 Beginning in August 1737 his mental illness was eased by the castrato singer Farinelli, who became the "Musico de Camara of Their Majesties."
-Farinelli would sing eight or nine arias for the king and queen every night, usually with a trio of musicians.
+Farinelli would sing eight or nine arias for the King and Queen every night, usually with a trio of musicians.

-Philip died on 9 July 1746 in El Escorial, in Madrid, but was buried in his favorite Royal Palace of La Granja de San Ildefonso, near Segovia.
+Philip was struck by a stroke and died on 9 July 1746 in El Escorial, in Madrid, but was buried in his favorite Royal Palace of La Granja de San Ildefonso, near Segovia.
 Ferdinand VI of Spain, his son by his first queen Maria Luisa of Savoy, succeeded him.

 Legacy

-Historians have generally been unkind to the king.
+Historians have generally been unkind to the King.
 Lynch says Philip V advanced the government only marginally over that of his predecessors and was more of a liability than Charles II.
 When a conflict came up between the interests of Spain and France, he usually favored France.
-However, Philip did make some reforms in government, and strengthened the central authorities relative to the provinces.
+However, Philip made some reforms in government, and strengthened the central authorities relative to the provinces.
 Merit became more important, although most senior positions still went to the landed aristocracy.
 Below the elite level, the inefficiency and corruption that had existed under Charles II was as widespread as ever.
 The reforms started by Philip V culminated in much more important reforms of Charles III.
 The economy, on the whole, improved over the previous half-century, with greater productivity, and fewer famines and epidemics.
 The government promoted industry, agriculture and shipbuilding.
 After the destruction of the main silver fleet at Vigo in 1702, the navy was rebuilt.
 Nevertheless, the new fleet was still too small to support the vast worldwide empire.

 To commemorate the indignities the city of Xàtiva suffered after Philip's victory in the Battle of Almansa in the War of the Spanish Succession, in which he ordered the city to be burned and renamed San Felipe, the portrait of the monarch hangs upside down in the local museum of L'Almodí.

 The province of the New Philippines, which occupied parts of what is now Texas in the United States, was named in 1716 in honor of Philip.

-Philip V favored and promoted the Atlantic trade of Spain with its American possessions.
-During this Atlantic trade emerged important figures of the naval history of Spain, among which stands out the corsair Amaro Pargo.
-Philip V frequently benefited the corsair in his commercial incursions: he granted a Royal order given at the Royal Palace of El Pardo in Madrid in September 1714, in which he appointed him captain of a commercial ship bound for Caracas.
-The Monarch also interceded in the liberation of Amaro during his detention by the Casa de Contratación of Cádiz and authorized him to build a ship bound for Campeche, which was armed like a corsair ship.
+Philip V favored and promoted the Atlantic trade of Spain with its American possessions, ending the monopoly of Seville on colonial trade.
+During this Atlantic trade emerged important figures of the naval history of Spain, among which stands out the privateers Amaro Pargo and Miguel Enríquez.
+Philip V frequently supported Pargo in his commercial incursions: he granted a royal order given at the Royal Palace of El Pardo in Madrid in September 1714, in which he appointed him captain of a commercial ship bound for Caracas.
+The Monarch also interceded in his liberation during his detention by the Casa de Contratación of Cádiz and authorized him to build a ship bound for Campeche, which was armed like a corsair ship.